bhoglu050622/shikshanamgithub/GRAPHY-API-SETUP.md

 # Graphy API Setup for Real Dashboard Data

 ## Overview
-The dashboard is now configured to pull real-time data from the Graphy API.
+The dashboard is now configured to pull real-time data from the Graphy API using the correct endpoints from the official documentation.
 If the API is not configured, it will fall back to mock data for development.

 ## Environment Variables Required